nik9anup/Time-series-forecasting/README.md

 - Analysis on the provided data, developed predictive models for fare forecasting, and provided actionable insights to help RideWave implement dynamic pricing across its multi-vehicle fleet in Quahog City.

-- Performed thorough residual analysis for further insights into the performance of our model.
+- Performed thorough residual analysis for further insights into the performance of model.

 - Best SMAPE score obtained: 2.66
   (lower the better)